rynaardb/rynaardb.github.io_BK/_drafts/2020-12-09-creating-custom-xcode-library-items.md

 ### Extensions vs. View Modifiers

 With extensions we can encapsulate common layout and styling logic that can be reused across many views, however they do have limitations.

-With view modifiers we can leverage @State and other View-related behavior and apply this behavior to arbitrary views.
+With view modifiers however, we can leverage @State and other View-related behavior and apply this behavior to arbitrary views.

+Let's create an extension on `View` for a specific style variation of our custom rounded button:

 ```swift
 extension View {